danbrud/our-expenses/README.md

 ## TODO
 1. Add a tab view in the reports screen and add an expense report by user.
 2. Create real signup/login and database of users for use over many couples.
-3. Add ability to expand each category (in the category report) which will show all the expenses in that category.
-4. Compare totals between months and show if specific categories increased or decreased between months.
+3. Compare totals between months and show if specific categories increased or decreased between months.
-5. Create a `loadData` function which loads data when the server is started for the demo site and local run.
+4. Create a `loadData` function which loads data when the server is started for the demo site and local run.